-The Student National Medical Association: As the oldest organization for minority students in the United States, the Student National Medical Association (SNMA) serves the needs of Black, Latino and Native American Students through monthly meetings faculty forums, community activities and recruitment of prospective students.
+The Student National Medical Association (SNMA): As the oldest national, student-led organization supporting underrepresented minority medical students in the United States, the Student National Medical Association (SNMA) serves the needs of Black, Latino, and Native American Students through monthly meetings faculty forums, community activities and recruitment of prospective students.
 Information on the Johns Hopkins University Chapter

 The Black Graduate Student Association at Johns Hopkins: The purpose of the Black Graduate Student Association (BGSA) is to provide a support network whose ultimate aim is to promote the academic success of African, African American and Afro Caribbean graduate students at Johns Hopkins University.

 The Latino Medical Student Association (LMSA) is a network of students, alumni, and health professionals whose mission is to promote the development of Latino students through educational, volunteer, professional and networking opportunities to foster diversity, higher education, and the improvement of the Latino community.
 For more information about Johns Hopkins LMSA Chapter, please visit our Facebook page or contact us at email@example.com.
 For more information about the national LMSA organization.

 Asian Pacific American Medical Student Association (APAMSA): The JHUSOM APAMSA chapter is part of a national organization of medical and pre-medical students committed to addressing the unique health challenges of Asian and Pacific Islander American (APIA) communities.
 In addition to education and service events, we also host a variety of cultural, advocacy, social, and mentoring events to increase awareness of APIA issues and build community at the medical campus.
 Please see the MedWiki to find current board members and their contact information.